LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 ``number_of_user_rules(Number)``
    Total number of user-defined predicate rules defined in the category

-Some of the properties such as line numbers are only available when the category is defined in a source file compiled with the ``source_data`` flag turned on.
+Some properties such as line numbers are only available when the category is defined in a source file compiled with the ``source_data`` flag turned on.